Frequently asked questions about the solicitor apprenticeship scheme

 Yes.
 You must have achieved or be predicted at least BBB at A-Level (or equivalent), as well as 8 GCSE’s grades A*-C including English and Maths.

 Can I still apply if I don’t meet these requirements?

 If you don’t meet these requirements then we can still consider your application if you have mitigating circumstances.
-Please make a note of your mitigating circumstances on your cover letter so that these can be taken into consideration (you may be asked to produce documentary evidence).
+Please make a note of your mitigating circumstances on application form so that these can be taken into consideration.

 Will you pay for my law school fees?